alphagov/govuk-import-export-prototype/guide/starting-to-export/export-licences.markdown

 You may need a licence or follow special rules to export restricted goods or to sell certain services abroad.

 ^Also check the import rules of the country you’re exporting to.
-Talk to your importer or get [help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Talk to your importer or read the appropriate [country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.

 ## Animals and agricultural products